mgreiler/se-unlocked/Transcripts/EP_31_Tomasz_Lakomi.md

 So in the manual, just powerful can become an engineering manager afterwards.
 You can become a head or director of engineering after work, probably a CTO or something.
 I'm not even thinking about this level right now on the individual contributor path.
-We have fleet engineers and principal engineers, and.
-Chief engineers if I remember correctly.
+We have fleet engineers and principal engineers, and chief engineers if I remember correctly.
 So basically what we want to do is to avoid this problem that I saw at my very first company where you had senior developers who are promoted to engineer managers, not only not because they had, they had manager skills.
 But you had to promote the subway.
 That that was the UNBC option.
-And some engineers are terrible managers because managers managing people.
+And some engineers are terrible managers because managers are managing people.
 It's a completely different job than, you know, being a casino software engineer.

 **Michaela:**  [00:33:18] And so where do you want to go?
 Like you're now in